VernierST/godirect-examples/python/readme.md

 ## Download and Run an Example

 With the godirect module installed, it is time to run an example.
-- Go to the [github godirect examples page](https://github.com/VernierST/godirect-examples) and download the files by clicking on the “Clone or download” green button and then clicking on the “Download ZIP” button.
+- Go to the [github godirect examples page](https://github.com/VernierST/godirect-examples) and download the files by clicking on the “Download ZIP” button.

 <img src="./images/github_project_clone.png" alt="Clone godirect-examples" width="500" height="300"/>